Why We Can’t Recommend Porcelain Countertops

 With solid natural stone or quartz composite countertops, the edge options are almost limitless.
 With porcelain, there are currently two: square, or mitered.
 If you prefer round over, or ogee cuts, you’ll want to investigate other products.

-While we never recommend using return on investment as your primary measurement for any home improvement, it has been noted that porcelain countertops are considered too new and unproven to give them the benefit true granite or quartz countertops provide.
+Why We Can’t Recommend Porcelain Countertops is the return on investment.
+It has been noted that porcelain countertops are considered too new and unproven to give them the benefit true granite or quartz countertops provide.
 In fact, resale values are measurably lower, all other factors being equal, in homes with porcelain countertops.

 Many contractors are using the ability to lay over existing counters as a selling point.
 We note that some savings in demo may be possible, although demolition is not typically a major expense in kitchen renovation.